HurrenCodes/RotR_Colorfix/README.md

 * Drag your marking image onto the executable.

+* A terminal window will flash, this is the conversion running.

 * That's it!
 A converted file will appear next to the original.

 * To make it easier, you can create shortcuts to the executable, or even move it to your task bar if you wish - then just drag your file onto the icon or shortcut.